 In May 2006, the Company received an initial order for 500,100 FC female condoms from the National Aids Control Organization (NACO) of the Ministry of Health & Family Welfare, Government of India.
-The order was placed through UNFPA, the United Nations Population Fund.
-India faces a significant threat of HIV/AIDS, with existing cases estimated to be 2.5 - 3 million.
-Since May, 2006, the Indian Government has developed and tested prevention programs which include female condoms in six high-incidence states.
-The government concluded its assessment of the test program in December, 2007.
-A survey conducted as part of the assessment process shows a high acceptance of the female condom.
+The order, placed through UNFPA, the United Nations Population Fund, supplied female condoms for NACO's year-long HIV/AIDS prevention study.
+The female condoms were distributed to 60,000 women in eight high-incidence states.
+A survey conducted as part of the study assessment showed a high acceptance of the female condom.
+NACO recently announced its intention to distribute female condoms in four high-incidence states over eight months in the first phase of its new prevention program.

 The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
-The female condom is currently available in 63 locations in New York City, including both community based organizations and the N.Y.C.
+The female condom is currently available in 95 locations in New York City, including both community based organizations and the N.Y.C.
 Department of Health and Mental Hygiene units, it is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control.